Graduate jobs in engineering

 A few employers recruit graduates from a maths, materials science or physics background for some of their technical roles.
-Alternatively, commercial roles within an engineering employer, such as accountancy, human resources, marketing or procurement, are usually open to graduates from any degree discipline.
+Alternatively, commercial roles within an engineering employer, such as accountancy, finance, human resources, logistics, marketing or procurement, are usually open to graduates from any degree discipline.

 Graduate jobs versus schemes

 Most of the major employers run an engineering graduate scheme with a large annual intake.
-For employers who cover a lot of areas, students usually apply to a specific stream, such as aerospace engineering or civil engineering, and/or an area of the business, such as marine or energy.
+For employers who cover a lot of areas, students usually apply to a specific stream, such as aerospace engineering, electrical engineering, mechanical engineering or civil engineering, and/or an area of the business, such as marine or energy.
 A graduate scheme will usually be two years long.
 You'll typically attend structured training alongside the rest of the graduates on the scheme and there will be a clear progression route over the duration of the scheme and once the scheme has come to an end.

 You can also apply for graduate jobs.
 These are slightly different to graduate schemes in that you don’t graduate from the scheme after a few years.
 You'll still receive lots of on-the-job training but it's usually more flexible because, as the employer usually only has one or two vacancies available, you won't be on structured training programme for lots of graduates.

 Some large employers advertise graduate jobs and they are also offered by smaller employers.
 Small- and medium-sized enterprises make up a large proportion of the engineering industry and shouldn't be overlooked as potential employers.
 Read our article on finding and applying to jobs with smaller engineering employers for lots of advice.

 Top skills to get a job in engineering

 - Problem solving - engineers and problem-solving go hand-in-hand.
 You're likely to encounter problems that you don't know the answer to straight away and it's your job to figure out the answer and solve the problem